vacp2p/research/remote_log/remote_log_spec.md

 ## Abstract

 A remote log is a replication of a local log.
 This means a node can read data from a node that is offline.

+This specification is complemented by a proof of concept implementation <sup>1</sup>.

 ## Definitions